spree/spree/guides/content/user/config/configuring_taxes.md

 Tax rates are how it all comes together.
 A product with a given [Tax Category](#tax-categories), being shipped to a particular [Zone](#zones), will accrue tax charges based on the relevant tax rate that you create.

 To add a new Tax Rate, go to your Admin Interface.
-Click "Configuration">"Tax Rates".
+Click "Configuration" then "Tax Rates".

 ![Tax Rates](/images/user/config/tax_rates.jpg)